Rule-Based, Real-Time Dispatching

 Assigned factory personnel use EDDi’s Dispatcher Editor to configure EDDi to meet the unique needs of your production environment.
 Because the Dispatcher Editor is menu-based, configuration changes do not require IT support or software development.
 Configuration options include:

 - Ordering schemes

-Once configured for your manufacturing environment, EDDi “listens” for lot and equipment events (such as “lot tracked in”, “lot on hold”, “recipe hold”, equipment down for maintenance, etc.) that impact lot processing and immediately responds by updating dispatch lists.
+Once configured for your manufacturing environment, EDDi “listens” for lot and equipment events (such as “lot changed”, “equipment down”, "capability up“ etc.) that impact lot processing and immediately responds by updating dispatch lists.